georgringer/news/Documentation/AdministratorManual/BestPractice/Routing/Index.rst

 **Prerequisites:**

-The plugins for *list view* and *detail view* are on separate pages.
+The plugins for :guilabel:`List View` and :guilabel:`Detail View` are on separate pages.

-If you use the *category menu* or *tag list* plugins to filter news records, their titles (slugs) are used.
+If you use the :guilabel:`Category Menu` or :guilabel:`Tag List` plugins to filter news records, their titles (slugs) are used.

 **Result:**